Republicans ramp up attacks on corporations over Georgia voting law, threaten ‘consequences’

 “From election law to environmentalism to radical social agendas to the Second Amendment, parts of the private sector keep dabbling in behaving like a woke parallel government,” McConnell said in his statement.
 “Corporations will invite serious consequences if they become a vehicle for far-left mobs to hijack our country from outside the constitutional order.”

-Sen. Marco Rubio (R-Fla.) made similar remarks in questioning why Republicans should listen to companies on policy issues after they embrace positions at odds with the party.
+Sen. Marco Rubio (R-Fla.) made similar remarks in questioning why Republicans should pay attention to companies on policy issues after they embrace positions at odds with the party.

 “Why are we still listening to these woke corporate hypocrites on taxes, regulations & antitrust?” he tweeted Friday.